VincentLiu3/vincentliu3.github.io/content/authors/admin/_index.md

 ## About Me

-I am currently a postdoc at UBC.
-Before that, I completed my PhD and MSc in Computing Science at the [RLAI Lab](http://rlai.ualberta.ca/) at the University of Alberta, advised by Professor [Martha White](http://webdocs.cs.ualberta.ca/~whitem/).
-I am interested in sequential decision making in real world problems.
+I am a postdoc at UBC.
+I completed my PhD and MSc in Computing Science at the [RLAI Lab](http://rlai.ualberta.ca/) at the University of Alberta, advised by Professor [Martha White](http://webdocs.cs.ualberta.ca/~whitem/).
+My primary research focus is on offline reinforcement learning.
+I am broadly interested in applying machine learning and reinforcement learning to solve real-world decision-making problems.